willsigmon/HTI-BRIDGE/docs/grant-discovery-system.md

 ## Overview

-The Grant Discovery System is a proactive feature within BRIDGE CRM that continuously monitors grant opportunities and automatically qualifies HTI based on mission alignment, geographic eligibility, capacity, and performance metrics.
+The Grant Discovery System is a proactive feature within HTI-BRIDGE CRM that continuously monitors grant opportunities and automatically qualifies HTI based on mission alignment, geographic eligibility, capacity, and performance metrics.

 ### Key Benefits